pri-k/docs-mysql/backup.html.md

 Within this file, the most important items are the `start_time` and the `server_version` entries.
 Transactions that have not been completed at the start of the backup effort will **not** be present in the restored artifact.

-**Note**: Both `compressed` and `encrypted` show as `N` in this file, yet the artifact uploaded by p-mysql is both.
-This is a known defect, and will be fixed in a future release.

 ### <a id="restoring"></a>Restoring a Backup Artifact ###